 A broken fuse here or a tripped circuit breaker there isn’t a danger sign.
 However, when it happens often, it’s time to take stock of the situation.
 Fuses that blow regularly are a cause of worry.
 Even if you try to replace fuses, it won’t help much.

 Older homes have faulty circuit breakers more often than new residences.
 They aren’t equipped to handle the load of electrical devices that we possess now.
-The overload leads to short-circuiting or starts a fire.
-You need professional inspection of the circuit breakers and fuses to avoid such situations.
+The overload leads to short-circuiting or starting a fire.
+You need a professional inspection of the circuit breakers and fuses to avoid such situations.